 Sono nata a New York City, dove abito ancora.
 Lavoro come giornalista “freelance.”
 Miei nonni Italiani sono nati a Torre Annunziata.

 I have more than once been referred to as an “independent critic,” a nice way of saying that I take a strictly journalistic approach to my work.
 I am fortunate to write for publications whose editors still support that stance.

 In my work as a film critic, I do not promote individual films or filmmakers; like all critics, I hope that through informed and thoughtful observation, I further an understanding of the art form.

 I write the "Film" column for Ambassador Magazine (Washington, D.C.), the official publication of the National Italian American Foundation.
 I am also a freelancer for Biography.com; Cineaste (New York City, print only, on JSTOR), and Film Journal International (New York City, print and online).
-On occasion, I also write for FJI's "Screener Blog," although my posts are rarely any different than my regular coverage that appears in the magazine as reviews and interviews.
+On occasion, I also write for FJI's "Screener Blog," although my posts are rarely any different from my regular coverage that appears in the magazine as reviews and interviews.